 When it comes to smile whitening solutions many people aren’t sure where to start.
-Many of our patients ask us if dental veneers or teeth whitening is the right way to go?
+Many of our patients, at Northstar Dental, ask us if dental veneers or teeth whitening is the right way to go?
+In our article, we’ll discuss this and more.
+We’ll cover:

 Each patient that comes to us for teeth whitening will be evaluated on their own distinctions and specific needs.
 If you are interested in learning more about teeth whitening, our cosmetic dentists will find out everything they can about your personal needs and wants to see whether or not you are a good candidate for teeth whitening.
 At times, stains that are only found on the surface of the teeth can be removed with a good cleaning.
 However, if stains are found deeper and are affecting the structure of the tooth, a different approach will be considered in the patient’s cosmetic makeover.
 Regardless, we know that any tooth stain is unwelcome.